Sharing evidence with lead buyers

 Why sharing matters

-If you need to share leads with a lead buyer or collect leads from a lead generator, consent evidence must move with the lead.
+If you sell leads to other companies or buy leads from a generator, consent evidence has to move with the lead.
 The company running the website (the lead generator) captures evidence when a consumer submits a form; the company that purchases and dials the lead (the lead buyer) needs that proof for TCPA compliance.

 Roles